keymanapp/keyman/mac/README.md

 It can also be used as reference for the usage of Keyman Engine.

 Keyman4Mac tests are run using `./build.sh -test -no-codesign`.

+*note about Homebrew:
+Installing Carthage directly from the pkg file is simple.
+Homebrew seemed simple, but it changes a lot of settings and I think it messed up the build in a way that took me a long time to sort out.
+One specific problem is that using Homebrew seems to mess up the command-line tools, so you will probably get this error from xcodebuild:
+    Error: xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory is a command line tools instance
+To fix it run this command:
+   sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer